anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-39.md

 ## Scenario

-One of the Nautilus developer was working to test new changes on a container.
-He wants to keep a backup of his changes to the container.
-A new request has been raised for the DevOps team to create a new image from this container.
-Below are more details about it:
+A Nautilus developer has been testing new changes inside a running container.
+To preserve these changes, the DevOps team has been asked to create a new Docker image as a backup.

-a.
-Create an image blog:datacenter on Application Server 2 from a container ubuntu_latest that is running on same server.
+- Create an image called `blog:datacenter` on **Application Server 2** from the running container `ubuntu_latest` on the same server.

 ---

 ## Task

+- Create a Docker image named `blog:datacenter` from the `ubuntu_latest` container.

 ---